kg-construct/rml-fnml/spec/docs/advanced.md

 ### Nested functions

-As the values of a function are represented using [=expression map=]s, it is possible to nest functions: you generate a term in a first function, and that term is used as an parameter value in a second function.
+As the values of a function are represented using [=Expression Map=]s, it is possible to nest functions: you generate a term in a first function, and that term is used as an parameter value in a second function.

 <p class="issue" data-format="markdown">